 One of the common goals sought through sponsorship is the enhancement of consumer brand attitudes (McDaniel & Kinney 1996).
 Research highlights the importance that consumer attitude toward the sponsor has in effective sponsorship (Javalgi et al. 1994, Stipp & Schiavone 1996).
 Empirical evidence suggests that positive attitudes toward a sponsor are associated with intentions to: pay attention to; act favourably towards; and be willing to consider a sponsor's product (Speed & Thompson 2000).
-Positive attitudes toward a sponsor's product (Speed & Thompson 2000).
+Positive attitudes toward a sponsor have also been found to be positively associated with intentions to purchase a sponsor's product (Speed & Thompson 2000).
 Therefore purchase intention is now discussed.